 - Select the Organization, once on the Main Organization Page, select “Manage Organization” on the top-right

 - There will be a blue link stating: “Re-Register This Organization”, this link will take you to the Renewal Form.

 Note: If an active Green Dot does not appear next to your organization’s name, a re-registration for this academic year has already been submitted for your organization.

 If an organization is inactive for over a year, the organization will be disabled and considered inactive.
 This will result in any organization funds being donated to the group outlined in the organization’s constitution.
 If the organization has not selected a specific group to receive these funds, they will be donated to the University of Tennessee General Fund.

-To reactivate an organization, please click the link at the bottom of the page.
+To reactivate an organization, please click here to access the form on VOLink.
+Complete the Student Organization Reactivation Form.
 Once this form is submitted, the Center for Student Engagement will be notified.
 You may be required to provide further information before the re-activation is approved.
 Further required information may include (but is not limited to):

 - Any information pertaining to the registration of an organization

 - A meeting with the Coordinator for Student Engagement or Graduate Assistant